juliannajollyrenzi/Renzi_et_al_2025_PRSB/README.md

 *Behavioral trials*

-**Description:** Point contact data used for approximating the percent cover of live tissue, the zone of recent tissue loss, and the margin on each coral fragment used in feeding video trials.
+**Description:** Point contact data used for approximating the percent cover of live tissue, the zone of recent tissue loss, and the margin between living and dead on each coral fragment used in feeding video trials.
 The grid was created using a uniform grid in ImageJ (Schneider et al. 2012)

 ##### Variables